arunasubbiah/milan-telecom-data-modeling/README.md

+# Modeling of Telecommunication CDRs to identify network usage pattern

 **Background**
 Call Detail Record [CDR] describes a specific instance of a telecommunication transaction that passes through a network element.
 Every time a user performs a telecom activity such as send/receive SMS and calls, a CDR is generated.
 It contains information about the caller/sender ID, location, time, data used, etc. Millions and millions of such records are generated and is mainly used for billing purposes.
 Analysis and modeling of this time series data helps to identify usage patterns over a period of time and across geographical grids.
 This helps in decision making of resource allocation by the telecommunication company.